UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 7. Locating Case Law

-BarNet/JADE is another major free source.
-JADE (Judgment and Decisions Enhanced) is the legal research database component of BarNet and contains decisions of Australian Federal, State Courts and Tribunals, including High Court judgments since 1903 and Transcripts from 1994-.
-One of JADE's major innovations is CaseTrace, a system that operates at the paragraph level, pinpointing links from later decisions, which refer to particular paragraphs of the earlier decision.
+JADE is another publicly available source.
+JADE (Judgment and Decisions Enhanced) contains decisions of Australian Federal, State Courts, and Tribunals, including High Court judgments since 1903 and Transcripts from 1994–.
+One of JADE's features is CaseTrace, which provides citations with paragraph pinpoint links on the right-hand menu.
+Additional functionality is available for subscribers to JADE professional.

 There are two major fee-based sites for full text Australian case law – Thomson Reuters Legal Australia and LexisNexisAU.